pannal/Sub-Zero.bundle-wiki/Media-Score.md

 # Properties (TV Series)

 ### hash (Score: 137)
 The specific hash of your local file matches against the hash given by the subtitle provider for the file(s) it matches perfectly for.
 This is error-prone as people tend to add wrong hashes for wrong subtitles on OpenSubtitles especially.
-That's why Sub-Zero sanity-checks the hashes and only applies the score if certain other parameters match correctly (TV: series, season, episode, format; Movies: video_codec, format).
+That's why Sub-Zero sanity-checks the hashes and only applies the score if certain other parameters match correctly (`series`, `season`, `episode`, `format`).

 ### imdb_id (Score: 110)